lucifer-14/Writeups/Hack This Site/Basic Challenges/Mission 4/README.md

   <details>
   <summary>Reveal for Dummies</summary>

   **For Dummies:** Change the email address to your own email 'example@gmail.com' and click on send button.
 Then check your mail.
-And, you will see a mail is sent to you.
+And, you will see that a mail is sent to you.

   </details>